nicksarantinoudis/roboracer_sim/README.md

 ![physical_rviz_start](https://github.com/user-attachments/assets/d159aed6-7c52-4bc2-be54-0ca12a698780)

 ## Mapping
-Mapping utilizes the slam_toolbox and requires multiple modeules to be running at the same time.
+Mapping utilizes the slam_toolbox and requires multiple modules to be running at the same time.

 When data stream from physical sensors `ros2 launch slam_toolbox roboracer_offline_mapping.launch.py` needs to be used, otherwise when they come from Gazebo virtual sensors `ros2 launch slam_toolbox roboracer_offline_mapping_sim_data.launch.py` needs